-Netflix series Tidying Up with Marie Kondo has inspired thousands of people across the globe to pare down clutter, slim their wardrobes and create a calmer living environment.
+Netflix series Tidying Up with Marie Kondo inspired thousands of people across the globe to pare down clutter, slim their wardrobes and create a calmer living environment.

 Minimalists say the lifestyle helps you find freedom from all those random knick-knacks that gather dust, the books you’ll never read, and junk drawers stuffed with all kinds of odds and ends.